Coffee cups, milk cartons, and toilet paper—oh my!

 - Always ask for a digital receipt before the cashier or sales associate rings up your order.
 Many retailers now offer emailed receipts, and with your unique Shoeboxed email address, you’ll never have to compromise your privacy.

 - E-sign your documents without printing anything out.
 Most PDF readers offer both handwritten and digital signature features.
 Many companies also use services like DocuSign to request signatures on documents.

-- Remove paper clutter by scanning your receipts with the Shoeboxed Receipt Tracker.
+- Still receiving paper receipts resulting in paper clutter?
+Get rid of that by scanning your receipts with the Shoeboxed Receipt Tracker.
 Simply snap a photo of any receipt with your phone’s camera and voila—it will be instantly digitized and uploaded to your Shoeboxed account.

 - Change your magazine and newspaper subscriptions from home delivery to online access only.